Karthikeya108/AdvancedObjectDetection/README.md

 Another way to use the point cloud data for object detection is to project the 3-dimensional point cloud to a 2-dimensional front view.
 In order to do that, first step is to project the lidar points onto a cylindrical surface and then flatten the surface.
 [Li et al. 2016](https://arxiv.org/abs/1608.07916) provides a technique to achieve this.

-Based on the Velodyne Lidar specs mentioned above, we can project the points as follows:
+Based on the Velodyne Lidar specs mentioned above, we can compute the project coordinates as follows:
 ```
 # Resolution and Field of View of LIDAR sensor
 HRES ==  0.35                  # horizontal resolution (assuming 20Hz setting)